MGR-tas/NsmbwTAS-Files/README.md

 TAS Tools: https://github.com/MGR-tas/nsmbwTAStudio

-Note: At this point in time, these TAS Files are mostly just the product of an input export script, so they don't always have ideal input chunks.
-(For example, they may repeat `1` and `1,D` 50 times in a row instead of having a repeat command do it.)
-All hand-crafted input files (most future files/updates) will be better in that way.
+Note: Many of these TAS Files are mostly the product of an input export script, so they usually don't have clean inputs (For example, they may repeat `1` and `1,D` 50 times in a row instead of having a repeat command do it).
+While learning to use the setup, I reccommend refferencing the hand-crafted files.
 To find hand-made files, check the commit history for any first drafts or level improvements.

 ## Contact:
 @mgr_tas on Discord